Jeu de temps / Times Play 2024 (JTTP 2024)

 General Eligibility Criteria

 Who is eligible?
 Any artist who meets the JTTP eligibility — young and/or emerging electroacoustic artists from (or living in) Canada — may submit their creative work to participate in the project.
 All eligible works will be considered by the international jury for the 1st to 5th prizes.
-Additionally, participants may indicate their interest in being considered for one or more of the thematic awards in their JTTP submission form.
+Additionally, eligible participants may indicate their interest in being considered for one or more of the thematic awards in their JTTP submission form.

 JTTP Prizes